asotbz/Fuzzbin/docs/openapi-spec.md

 User authentication, token management, and password operations

 - `POST` `/auth/login` — Authenticate user
-  - Authenticate a user and return JWT tokens.
+  - Authenticate a user and return JWT access token.

-Validates username and password, returns access and refresh tokens on successful authentication.
+Validates username and password, returns access token in response body and sets refresh token as an httpOnly cookie for security.

 If the user's password_must_change flag is set, returns 403 with instructions to use /auth/set-initial-password endpoint.